 Yamaha FG820L (Lefthanded)

-There is also a Lefthanded version of the regular Yamaha FG820 available.
-Only available in Natural finish.
+There is also a Lefthanded version of the Yamaha FG820 available, only available in Natural finish.

 FS Series (Folk Smallbody)

-If that interests you, you may be interested in an FS concert-size Yamaha acoustic guitar instead.
-There are currently 4 choices available.
-These FS guitars are smaller in width and depth than the FG guitars, with an orchestra -style body shape (instead of the dreadnought).
+If that interests you, you may want to consider an FS concert-size Yamaha acoustic guitar instead.
+There are currently 4 models available (detailed below).
+These FS guitars are smaller in width and depth than the FG guitars, with an orchestra -style body shape.

 These uniquely designed guitars actually have a shallower depth in the upper bout than the lower bout, making them even easier to wrap your arms around.
 And the fit and finish is outstanding.

-The sounds are similar between the FG and FS guitars, but with some subtle differences.
+Yamaha’s FG and FS guitars sound pretty similar, with some subtle differences.
 The larger dreadnoughts are by default louder, brighter and boomier.
-The FS800 is a smaller guitar, but still noticeably louder than the FS700 thanks to the new scalloped bracing design.
+The FS800 is a smaller guitar, but still noticeably louder than the old FS700 thanks to the new scalloped bracing design.
 Just like the FG guitars, these smaller FS models feature improved bass and mid-range sound, and a little extra volume.

-The FS guitars are extremely similar to the FG models in their construction, other than the reduced size.
-The scale length is only slightly smaller at 25” (compared to 25.5” for the FG’s), and the nut width is the same at 1.69”.
-The FS800 body is 10mm thinner than the old FS700.
+The FS guitars are similar to the FG models in their construction, other than the reduced size.
+The scale length is only slightly smaller at 25” (compared to 25.5” for the FG), and the nut width is the same at 1.69”.
+The FS800 body is 10mm thinner than the FS700.

 The Yamaha FS800 is made with a Sitka spruce solid top, nato/okume back & sides, and rosewood bridge and fingerboard.
 It has a nato wood neck with matte finish, and gloss finish on the guitar body itself.
 It also features die-cast chrome tuners, black binding, and urea nut and saddle.